 Remove the dough and shape into a ball.
 Butter the mixer bowl and return the dough to the bowl, turning to coat with butter.
 Cover with plastic wrap and let rise until doubled, 1 hour 15 minutes.

-Roll out the dough, fill and cut into buns (see instructions below).
+Roll out the dough, fill and cut into buns (see Cook's Note).
 Butter a 9-by-13-inch baking pan; place the buns cut-side down in the pan, leaving space between each.
 Cover with plastic wrap and let rise until doubled, 40 minutes.
 Preheat the oven to 325.

 Bake the buns until golden brown, about 35 minutes.
 Cool in the pan 15 minutes.
 Meanwhile, make the glaze: Sift the confectioners' sugar into a bowl, then whisk in the cream and melted butter.
 Transfer the buns to a rack and spoon the glaze on top while still warm.